Why Programmers Consider Colemak in the First Place

-Programmers type for long stretches, repeat familiar symbol patterns, and often notice keyboard friction more than casual users.
-That makes layout changes feel more relevant than they do for people who only type intermittently.
+Programmers type for long, unbroken stretches, repeat familiar symbol sequences constantly, and notice keyboard friction more acutely than casual users.
+That makes layout decisions feel more consequential — and it also makes bad switching decisions more expensive.

 Colemak is most useful for coding when you want a personal long-term layout change but still need the switch to coexist with real daily work.